kmykoh97/tic-tac-toe/README.md

 # tic-tac-toe

-simple tic-tac-toe web application for SE100
+simple tic-tac-toe web application for SE100 Shanghai Jiao Tong University

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project demo is also published at https://kmykoh97.github.io/tic-tac-toe/ using npm library: gh-pages Feel free to try it out!
+This project demo is also published at https://kmykoh97.github.io/tic-tac-toe/ using npm library: gh-pages

+Feel free to try it out!

 ## Available Scripts